xh3210578/bee-docs/docs/installation/hive.md

 We recommend even our most 1337 readers go through a [single installation](/docs/installation/install) first to get a flavour of Bee, and to understand the nuances of the implementations. 👾
 :::

-Because of [how the swarm is structured](/), we recommend that users wishing to scale up their Bee operation, or set up a commercial Bee hive should seek to run many instances of Bee simulataneously, rather than extend the storage size of individual nodes.
+Because of how the swarm is structured, we recommend that users wishing to scale up their Bee operation, or set up a commercial Bee hive should seek to run many instances of Bee simulataneously.
+Read [The Book of Swarm](https://gateway.ethswarm.org/bzz/latest.bookofswarm.eth/) for more information on how the swarm comes together.

 Swarm provides tooling to help you install many Bees at once.